How We Chose the Best Liveaboard Catamaran

 Ross still has to watch his head, but he’s getting better at subconsciously ducking.

-WHAT WORKED FOR US: As a two human, one feline family, that was planning to do mostly coastal cruising, the ideal catamaran length for us turned out to be in the 37-39 foot range for most production cat lines.
+WHAT WORKED FOR US: As a two-human, one-feline family that was planning to do mostly coastal cruising, the ideal catamaran length for us turned out to be in the 37-40 foot range for most production catamaran lines.

 2. The Fixer-Upper Catamaran Sailboat